braathen/qlik-auth/README.txt

        'PassPhrase': ''
      }

+ - You can also include the certificate contents directly in the options like
+   this:

+     var options = {
+       'CertificateContents': '-----BEGIN CERTIFICATE-----\r\nABCD...'
+       'CertificateKeyContents': '-----BEGIN RSA PRIVATE KEY-----\r\nABCD...'
+     }

+   If you do this, no files will be checked for certificates and the Certificate and/or CertificateKey options will be ignored.

  - When Qlik Sense is redirecting to a custom authentication module it passes proxyRestUri and targetId as parameters.
 These are normally handled by the function automatically, but for scenarios where it might be necessary to